 The Hypothetical Cash Flow Pattern was applied to each Fund Investment in the Transaction Portfolio, based on its fund strategy and age, to simulate its annualised cash flow and NAV as it progresses through each year.
 The annual cash flows and NAVs were converted rateably into a semi-annual basis (i.e. by dividing the annual cash flows by two) from the annualised data.
 The semi-annual cash flows and NAVs were then applied to the Priority of Payments and the Transaction structure to calculate the Hypothetical Lives (collectively, the "Hypothetical Ranges") for each Hypothetical Case.
 The same Priority of Payments and Transaction structure was used for each case simulated.
-For the purposes of this document in its preliminary form, the interest rates used for the simulations were 3.85 to 4.85 per cent. per annum for the Class A-1 Bonds, 5.00 to 6.00 per cent. per annum for the Class A-2 Bonds and 6.25 to 7.25 per cent. per annum for the Class B Bonds.
+The interest rates used for the simulations were 3.85 per cent. per annum for the Class A-1 Bonds, 4.50 per cent. per annum for the Class B Bonds.